Havana Invitational

-The Havana Invitational was a pro-am golf tournament held from 1948 to 1958.
-It was played at Havana Country Club in Havana, Cuba.
+The Havana Invitational (Spanish: Torneo de la Habana por invitación) was a pro-am golf tournament held from 1948 to 1958.
+It was played at Havana Country Club (Club de Campo de La Habana) in Havana, Cuba.
 In 1958 a second unrelated event was held two weeks before the pro-am, the Havana International.
-This was held at the Villa Real Golf Club.
+This was held at the Villa Real Golf Club (Club de golf Villa Real).

 The 1948 event was a 54 hole event played from Monday 13 December to Wednesday 15 December immediately after the Miami Open which had finished on 12 December.
 Sam Snead won the individual event with a score of 209 and also won the best-ball with a score of 193.
 Later events were part of the PGA schedule.